418Coffee/hetzner-k3s-flux-template/README.md

 ## Considerations

+**_This looks interesting but complicated, how can I understand this template better?_**

+I've tried to make everything as intuitive as possible.
+Looking at the individual files and cross-referencing values should help.
+I also recommend you to carefully look over the [Flux documentation](https://fluxcd.io/flux/) whenever you don't understand the contents of a file.

 **_Why use Hetzner Cloud?_**

 Hetzner Cloud has a good price to performance ratio.
 On top of that they also offer outstanding service and support.